convexvr/sims4-vr/README.md

 ## Usage
 1. Install mod
+2. Connect VR headset to PC.
-2. Start Sims4
+3. Start Sims4
-3. When playing press the B-button on your oculus controller once quickly to initate VR mode
+4. When playing press the B-button on your oculus controller once quickly to initate VR mode

 ## Controls
 ### Right hand oculus controller